lyteabovenyte/peTrain/README.md

 - [ ] generate physics-based data using [AI2THOR](https://ai2thor.allenai.org) and integrate physics-informed models
 - [ ] implementing VLN_CE model using [Habitat-Lab](https://github.com/facebookresearch/habitat-lab) instead of [Gymnasium](https://arxiv.org/abs/2407.17032)
 - [ ] training on [ScaleVLN](https://scalevln.github.io) dataset for better generalization. (needs GPU 🥲
-- [ ] provide actual images for training and testing. for now our visual encoder is using Dummy images in dataloader for lack of actual images.
+- [ ] provide actual images for training and testing. for now our visual encoder is using Dummy images in dataloader for lack of actual images and it makes the Visual-encoder to output Nan logits due to non uniform observatin.

 - Specific to VLN-CE: